dockerizedrupal/drupalcamp-baltics-2015/Using Docker to boost your development experience with Drupal/The Talk.md

 instance of your application.

-So the idea that you can put your application and all of its dependencies into a single package, and build the package automatically in a repeatable way removes so much of the complexity when deploying your application to a server or sharing it with other developers.
+So the idea that you can put your application and all of its dependencies into a single standardized package, and build the package automatically in a repeatable way removes so much of the complexity when deploying your application to a server or sharing it with other developers.